 When cats eat Non-edible items it can cause a variety of different problems that can be fatal.
-These objects are non-edible so therefore the cat wont be able to digest it causing alot of issues.
+These objects are non-edible so therefore the cat won’t be able to digest them causing a lot of issues.

 - This could lead to constipation and straining of the anus muscles.

-- If the cat ingest anything hazardous, this could damage internal organs.
+- If the cat ingests anything hazardous, this could damage internal organs.

 - Vomiting, lack of appetite.

-- Chewing on cords, cat could get electrocuted.
+- Chewing on cords, the cat could get electrocuted.

-While the cat is being treated by a veterinarian or by the behaviorist you also can do some adjusting to help the cat recover from this medical issue or habit, depending on the diagnosis.
+While the cat is being treated by a veterinarian or by a behaviourist you also can do some adjusting to help the cat recover from this medical issue or habit, depending on the diagnosis.

-The expert may have the cat on a recovery plan with specific therapy and treatments but the environment at home can make or break the recover process of your feline.
+The expert may have the cat on a recovery plan with specific therapy and treatments but the environment at home can make or break the recovery process of your feline.

 - Get some chewy toys for your cat.
 Even normal cats tend to bite and chew on things, it’s just who they are.
 Here are some top picks of soft chew toys for cats on Amazon

-- Now that you know where your cat’s familiar biting spots, you can try to cover it up to make it less revealing.
+- Now that you know where your cat’s familiar biting spots are, you can try to cover them up to make them less revealing.
 This will help the cat when temptation sets in.

-- Remove all lose lying objects which used to look like food to your feline.
+- Remove all loose lying objects which used to look like food to your feline.
 Like plants, any decor, plastic wrappers, cardboard etc.

 - Cords are a big one.
-I have no idea why but cats love chewing on cords, could be because its rubbery.
-Try and tidy the cords up or bundle it or tape it together.
+I have no idea why but cats love chewing on cords, could be because it’s rubbery.
+Try and tidy the cords up or bundle it or tape them together.
 You can also remove all non-essential appliances.
 In some cases where cords are running across the room, you can cover it up with a rug.

-- Reward you feline when doing something right.
-This will encourage good behavior.
+- Reward your feline when doing something right.
+This will encourage good behaviour.

-- You might want to increase the portion of your cats meals so that kitty may not feel hungry and seek other objects for food.
+- You might want to increase the portion of your cat’s meals so that the kitty may not feel hungry and seek other objects for food.
 If the portions are good, you can just add snacks and treats to keep your cat going.

 - Be patient and give your feline time to adjust, while doing so make you give your cat assurance.

 1. Why do cats attack my hair?
-Cats attack or bite their owners hair as a sign of showing affection or to get your attention.
-However this action could be a serious health, behavioral or diet issue.
+Cats attack or bite their owner’s hair as a sign of showing affection or to get your attention.
+However, this action could be serious health, behavioural or diet issues.

 2. How to stop a cat from biting your feet?
 Cats bite on your feet to get your attention, or to play.
-Some of the ways to stop this is by wearing covered shoes and to not use your feet to wrestle or play with the cat as this will make the cat target your feet whenever they want to play.
+Some of the ways to stop this are by wearing covered shoes and not using your feet to wrestle or play with the cat as this will make the cat target your feet whenever they want to play.